 Using a 2:1 ratio of direct to indirect measurements helps ensure that your outcomes are actually being met (and a combination of the two is often required by accreditors!).
 By looking at both direct and indirect measurements, you’re able to get the full picture – for example, if student surveys reflect that course participants feel they learned something (an indirect measurement) but exam results don’t demonstrate this (a direct measurement), you can take a closer look at the course or program content to figure out what went awry.

 What are you aiming for?

 If 75% of students got 3 out of 5 on a rubric, is that good or bad?
 Determining what you want to measure is the first step.
 Next, you have to set clear targets for performance against outcomes.
 This is similar to having a hypothesis in a scientific experiment: if you aren’t working toward a goal, you won’t know when you’ve hit it.
 Establishing a benchmark also creates context and helps set expectations, which in turn makes it clear when adjustments are needed (and what they should be).

-For quick tips to simplify your measurement strategy, check out our webinar recording: Assessment Basics 3: Direct & Indirect Measures.
+For quick tips to simplify your measurement strategy, check out Assessment Foundations: Direct & Indirect Measures.